NervousGroove/HTTPRQUESTANYONE09091555555555555555555555555555555/README.md

-# This project is by no means open-source, and all rights reserved by SwankyNoob Inc., this project is part of SpellSpike.
+# This project is in no way open-source, and is all rights reserved from SwankyNoob Inc., this project is part of SpellSpike.